grobinx/pattern-transformer/README.md

 ### Using transform with React

+The following example demonstrates the usage of the `transform` function with React and Material-UI.
+It showcases how to apply transformation rules to convert Markdown-like syntax into React components, such as `Typography`, `strong`, `em`, and others, for rendering styled content.

 ```ts
 import { Typography } from "@mui/material";
 import { isTreeNode, transform, TransformationRule, TransformFunction } from "pattern-transformer";